 In addition to the primary and secondary environmental corridors, other smaller pockets of wetlands, woodlands, surface water, or wildlife habitat exist within the Region (see Map 2.22).
 These pockets are isolated from the environmental corridors by urban development or agricultural use, and although separated from the environmental corridor network, these isolated natural resource areas have significant value.
 They may provide the only available wildlife habitat in an area, usually provide good locations for local parks, and lend unique aesthetic character and natural diversity to an area.
-Primary environmental corridors contain almost all the best remaining woodlands, wetlands, and wildlife habitat in the Region.
-They covered about 484 square miles, or about 18% of the Region in 2010.
+Widely scattered throughout the Region, isolated natural resource areas encompassed about 70 square miles, or just under 3 percent of the total area of the Region, in 2010.